4 Things To Know About Installing An Electric Vehicle Charger Management System

 - Level 2

 Compared to Level 1, using a Level 2 charger allows EV owners to charge much faster.
 These are AC fast chargers that operate at a 180V and 240V range of voltage.
 It takes approximately 4-5 hours to fully charge from empty to full.
 EVs are charged faster at the rate of 8-24 mph and provide 10 and 60 miles of range per hour of charging.
 In India, Level 2 charging infrastructure ranges from Rs 40,000 – Rs 90,000.
 The price differs depending on the number of ports provided.
 Level 2 chargers are a popular choice in high-rise apartments and are better for shared usage than Level 1 EV chargers.
 This also helps in reducing installation and maintenance costs.
-Level 2 chargers cost $500 to $2,000, depending on the brand, power rating, and installation requirements.
+Charging stations at apartments (Level 2) chargers cost $500 to $2,000, depending on the brand, power rating, and installation requirements.